cloudflare/cloudflare-docs/content/cloudflare-one/policies/gateway/egress-policies/_index.md

 - **Default Cloudflare egress**: uses the default source IP range shared across all Zero Trust accounts.
 Ensures the most performant Internet experience as user traffic egresses from the nearest Cloudflare data center.

 - **Dedicated Cloudflare egress IPs** uses the primary IPv4 address and IPv6 range selected in the dropdown menus.
-You can optionally specify a secondary IPv4 address in case the primary data center goes down.
+You can optionally specify a secondary IPv4 address in a different data center.
+If the primary data center goes down, Gateway will egress from the secondary data center to avoid traffic drops during reroutes.
 There is no need for a secondary IPv6 because IPv6 traffic can egress from any Cloudflare data center.
 To learn more about IPv4 and IPv6 egress behavior, refer to [Egress locations](/cloudflare-one/policies/gateway/egress-policies/dedicated-egress-ips/#egress-location).

 ## Selectors